Intermediary Reporting: HMRC Requirements, Deadlines & Penalties (2026 Guide)

 Financial penalties

-The biggest risk to agencies is that non-compliance can result in escalating financial penalties and these can quickly stack up.
+The biggest risk to agencies is non-compliance.
+It can result in escalating financial penalties and these can quickly stack up.
 At £250 for your first offence all the way up to £1,000 for third or later offences within a 12-month period – with £600 a day penalties for continued failure after notification.
+You will get financial penalties for:

 Remember that if you haven’t supplied workers in a specific quarter, you must still file a ‘nil report’ or inform HMRC that you are no longer an intermediary to avoid penalties.